-Set up a Development Environment
+Set Up a Development Environment

 In this how-to you will find the necessary steps to set up a development environment to run the latest development version and contribute code and documentation changes.